rroethof/ansible-role-hardening/README.md

 ## Overview

 This role applies a wide range of security hardening configurations to Debian and Enterprise Linux-based systems.
-It is designed to be configurable and idempotent.
+It is designed to be configurable, idempotent, and compatible with container environments.

 **Key features:**
+- Variable-driven controls for all hardening logic (see `defaults/main.yml`)
+- Container-aware: tasks automatically skip or adjust for Docker, Podman, and LXC environments
+- Manual audit and patching tasks for CIS controls that require human review
+- Service hardening: disables/removes unnecessary services and clients (xinetd, X11, Avahi, SNMP, Squid, Samba, Dovecot, HTTP, FTP, DNS, NFS, RPC, LDAP, DHCP, CUPS, NIS, mail, telnet, etc.)
+- Crypto policy hardening: enforces system-wide crypto policy and ensures legacy policies are not used
 - Disabling uncommon filesystem kernel modules
 - Securing `/tmp` and `/var/tmp` with `noexec`, `nosuid`, `nodev`
+- Partition management via variables for `/var`, `/var/log`, `/var/log/audit`, `/home`, etc.
-- Setting bootloader passwords and enabling AppArmor
+- Setting bootloader passwords and enabling AppArmor (with variable toggles)
-- Configuring security banners
+- Configuring security banners (login, remote, MOTD)
 - Removing unnecessary packages (e.g., GUI)
 - Configuring and enabling `auditd` with a comprehensive set of rules
 - Restricting `cron` and `at` access to authorized users